microsoft/OMS-Agent-for-Linux/docs/Troubleshooting.md

    * If this command fails run the following command `sudo su omsagent -c 'python /opt/microsoft/omsconfig/Scripts/PerformRequiredConfigurationChecks.py`.
 This command forces the omsconfig agent to talk to the OMS Portal Service and retrieve latest configuration.

-### I'm not seeing my Custom Log Data in the OMS Potal
+### I'm not seeing my Linux Custom Log Data in the OMS Potal
 #### Probable Causes
 * Onboarding to OMS Service failed
 * The setting "Apply the following configuration to my Linux Servers" has not been check marked